s2005/win-cli-mcp-server/docs/tasks/05-update-main-server-implementation.md

 ## Overview and Problem Statement

 The main `CLIServer` class and its tool execution logic need to be updated to work with the new inheritance-based configuration structure.
-Currently, the server directly accesses flat configuration properties and doesn't use resolved shell configurations.
-We need to update the server to properly resolve configurations for each shell and use validation contexts throughout.
+The server should properly resolve configurations for each shell and use validation contexts throughout.

-### Current Issues
+### Requirements

-- Server stores flat lists of allowed paths and blocked commands
+- Server should use resolved shell configurations for execution
-- Tool execution directly accesses `config.security` and `config.shells`
+- Tool execution should use shell-specific contexts
-- No resolution of shell-specific configurations before execution
+- Configuration resolution should be cached for performance
-- Validation doesn't use shell-specific contexts
+- Validation should use shell-specific contexts
-- Configuration serialization exposes internal structure
+- Configuration serialization should be safe for external use

 ## Technical Implementation Details